Jack Broeders

 The site deliberately avoids personalization; everyone sees the same feed – one continuous scroll rather than a curated algorithmic stream.
 It presents an endless, reward‑free environment where the act of scrolling itself becomes the experience, encouraging visitors to reflect on the difference between mindless scrolling and purposeful reading.

-Visual identity for art & technology festival
+Visual identity for Higlight Delft

 Highlight Delft is an innovative festival at the intersection of art and technology.
 Each year the city of Delft transforms into a living laboratory where immersive installations, light sculptures, and cutting-edge digital works invite visitors to explore the future of creativity.
 The 2024 edition played with perception and deception.